thecodeiackiller/PetStore/README.md

 In Week 8, I implemented JSON input handling and validation for the PetStore application, enhancing data integrity and usability.
 I modified Option 1 in the `Program` class to accept JSON input, utilizing the `System.Text.Json` NuGet package for deserialization.
 A sample JSON object was provided for testing, enabling users to input a `DogLeash` in a structured format.
 To ensure that all `DogLeash` properties meet defined criteria, I integrated the `FluentValidation` NuGet package and created a validation class in a new `Validators` folder.
 Validation rules included requiring the `Name` property, ensuring `Price` and `Quantity` are positive numbers, and setting a minimum character length for the `Description` property.
 I updated the `ProductLogic` class to use this validator, throwing a `ValidationException` when inputs do not conform to the rules.
 Additionally, I refactored the method for retrieving products to be generic, allowing it to handle various product types, including both `DogLeash` and `CatFood`, improving code reusability and maintainability.

+# Part 9

+In Week 9, I integrated Entity Framework Core into the PetStore application, enabling persistent data storage through a SQLite database.
+A new class library project, `PetStore.Data`, was created and linked to the main PetStore project.
+I added the `Microsoft.EntityFrameworkCore.Sqlite` NuGet package and established a `ProductContext` class as the `DbContext`.
+The `Product` class was updated to include a `ProductId` property, allowing for unique identification in the database.

+I implemented a `ProductRepository` class, which includes methods for adding products to the database, retrieving products by ID, and fetching all products.
+This repository was then registered as a transient service in the dependency injection container.
+In `ProductLogic`, I modified the constructor to accept the repository interface and updated the product management methods to utilize this repository for database operations instead of in-memory lists.

+As part of the cleanup process, I removed redundant classes and methods that were no longer necessary due to the shift to database storage.
+This included eliminating the `DogLeash`, `CatFood`, and `DryCatFood` classes, along with various methods in `ProductLogic`.
+I also ensured that the validator was updated to handle product validation, reinforcing data integrity before database insertion.

+Finally, I successfully tested the database integration by adding a product and verifying that it could be retrieved by its ID, confirming that the application is now capable of performing CRUD operations using Entity Framework Core.

+# Part 10

+In Week 10, I enhanced the PetStore application by adding a new entity relationship between `Order` and `Product` using Entity Framework Core.
+I created the `Order` entity with properties for `OrderId`, `OrderDate`, and a collection of `Product`.
+This involved adding a `DbSet<Order>` to the `ProductContext` class and establishing a foreign key relationship in the `Product` class through an `Order` navigation property and an `OrderId`.

+After implementing the entity relationships, I executed a migration and updated the database, ensuring that the schema reflected the new relationships correctly.
+I then added functionality to manage orders, including a new `OrderRepository` class that handles adding and retrieving orders.
+The `GetOrder` method utilizes `.Include(x => x.Products)` to load the associated products for each order.

+To test the new functionality, I created a JSON payload for adding orders and verified that the application successfully stored the data, with EF Core managing the relationships automatically.

+In addition to database updates, I set up a new project for unit testing, `PetStore.Tests`, using MSTest and the Moq library.
+I added a `ProductLogicTests` class with a unit test for the `GetProductById` method.
+This test involved setting up mock repositories to return fake data, executing the method under test, and asserting that the expected repository method was called correctly.

+Overall, this week focused on strengthening the application's data handling capabilities through effective use of Entity Framework Core and establishing unit testing practices to enhance code quality and maintainability.